RuiAAPeres/iOSArchitecture/README.md

 **1.2**

 An object of type `id <RPSportsBoundaryProtocol>` can now the be injected into the `RPSportsFeedViewController` (you can see this as he complies to the `RPDataSourceManagerInjection` protocol).
 By default it will be used `RPDataSourceManager`.
 This is specially useful for Unit Testing, as you can inject a mock one.
 I also added an example of how to do it on the test suite (check the `RPSportsFeedViewControllerTesting.m` and `RPMockDataSourceManager`).
-The `RPDataSourceManager` is now used as an object, as well, versus a class (as it previously was).
+The `RPDataSourceManager` is now used as an object versus a class (as it was previously), although I am still weighting the pros and cons.

 **1.1**